sd2wiebe/UFOs/README.md

 ### Country

 To use this field, input the two letter country code to see UFO sighting data for that country.
-<br>(Note: this field is case sensitive and all county codes were entered in lower-case)
+<br>(Note: this field is case sensitive and all county codes must be entered in lower-case)
 <br>ex:</br>
 <p align="center"